 NOTE: The 2 uppermost bits on PORTC are not used for reading back IO lines.

 RAM should be 0x0.
 If it is not then FAULT 5 with be displayed.

 RAM should be filled with alternating 0x55 0xAA.
 If these values are not correct then FAULT 6 is displayed.

-Equites supplied me with some additional pictures of these units and apparently there is a rebranded RS version too.
+Equites supplied me with some additional pictures and a manual for these units and apparently there is a rebranded RS version too.

 Its a very robust unit and no doubt it will get some use despite having other methods available to test.
 Its much more appropriate to have in a garage workshop.